jovial/stackhpc-ipa-hardware-managers/specs/system_nic.rst

 version of the firmware.
 To ensure that this condition is enforced, the hardware manager must be given an expected firmware version; this will be compared against the version detected during cleaning.
-The expected version will provided to the manager together with the unique pci id to form a so called matching rule.
+The expected version will provided to the manager together with the unique pci-id to form a so called matching rule.

 If a network card is present, and a matching rule exists with the same pci-id,